thomasrzhao/ANEWrappers/README.md

 If you attempt to keep an ANEObject beyond its valid lifetime, you'll get an exception when you try to manipulate it later.
 Don't do that.

 #### ANEByteArray/ANEBitmapData Locks
 As mentioned above, you need to lock ANEByteArray/ANEBitmapData objects before you can use them.
-However, it's important to note that **NO** ANE API functions can be called in between the acquire and release statements.
+However, it's important to note that **NO** other ANE API functions can be called in between the acquire and release statements.
 This is really easy to mess up and will result in a crash:

 ```objective-c
 ANEObject* canIDoThis = ...